Terry McAuliffe: Primary election

-In December 2020, McAuliffe announced his campaign for governor.
-On June 8, 2021, he won the Democratic primary, garnering 62% of the vote, defeating four other candidates, and winning each city and locality in the state.
-He faced Republican Glenn Youngkin in the general election.
+General election

+In the general election, McAuliffe faced Republican Glenn Youngkin.
 Their first debate was canceled after Youngkin refused to attend, citing his objection to moderator Judy Woodruff over a donation she made to the Clinton Bush Haiti Fund in 2010.
 McAuliffe and Youngkin ultimately debated twice, trading attacks.
 The race was costly, with both sides' campaigns and outside groups raising and spending tens of millions of dollars.

 Consistent with his past campaigns, McAuliffe had a backslapping, gregarious campaign style.
 McAuliffe campaigned on his economic record from his term as governor, supporting infrastructure improvements, voting rights, and Joe Biden's American Rescue Plan.

+Education policy was an important factor in the election.
 McAuliffe criticized Youngkin for running a campaign ad with a supporter who attempted to ban Toni Morrison's novel Beloved from Virginia schools.

-The race had been seen as a toss-up, with polling ahead of Election Day showing the candidates in a dead heat.
-Major Democratic figures campaigned with McAuliffe, including Joe Biden, Barack Obama, Stacey Abrams, and Kamala Harris.
-Television attack ads by both candidates contained false or misleading statements.
-During his campaign, McAuliffe repeatedly cited inflated numbers of the number of daily COVID-19 cases in the state and the number of children hospitalized with COVID-19 in the state, while Youngkin made various false and misleading claims about McAuliffe's positions and record.